 The newest Perkins engine to hit North America has already found a home in a Texas company’s custom line of equipment made for the oil industry.
-The single pump recirculating cement mixer Oilfield Equipment is building will be powered by a Perkins 2206 engine.
+The single pump recirculating cement mixer Oilfield Equipment Sales is building will be powered by a Perkins 2206 engine.

 The pump will be fitted onto a 2019 Mack tractor and will ultimately join the fleet of oilfield machines owned by General Production Services in Taft, California.
-It’s not the first time Oilfield Equipment has turned to Perkins and Perkins Pacific to power one of its sought-after machines.
+It’s not the first time Oilfield Equipment Sales has turned to Perkins and Perkins Pacific to power one of its sought-after machines.

-Oilfield Equipment was founded in 1991 as a manufacturer of cement pumps and bulk equipment.
+Oilfield Equipment Sales was founded in 1991 as a manufacturer of cement pumps and bulk equipment.
 Its four employees worked out a single 3,200-square-foot shop in Gainesville, Texas, supporting three customers.

-Today, Oilfield Equipment has grown to a 13,200-square-foot plant that sits on 27 acres where it serves more than 50 companies.
+Today, Oilfield Equipment Sales has grown to a 13,200-square-foot plant that sits on 27 acres where it serves more than 50 companies.

 Rick Staton, who works out of our Oklahoma City office, has worked with the company for years.
 He said the shop is known for manufacturing some of the best equipment in the business.